wsargent/slf4j-benchmark/README.md

 For Logback, when logging is enabled, CPU time depends heavily on the appender:

 * With a no-op appender, logging takes between 24 and 84 nanoseconds.
-* With a disruptor based async appender logging to no-op, between 150 and 350 nanoseconds.
+* With a [disruptor based async appender](https://github.com/logstash/logstash-logback-encoder/tree/logstash-logback-encoder-6.0#async-appenders) logging to no-op, between 150 and 350 nanoseconds.
 * With a straight file appender with no immediate flush, between 636 and 850 nanoseconds.

 For Log4J 2, CPU time also depends on the appender:

 * With a no-op appender, logging takes between 135 and 244 nanoseconds.
-* With a disruptor based async appender logging to no-op, between 860 and 1047 nanoseconds.
+* With a [disruptor based async appender](https://logging.apache.org/log4j/2.x/manual/async.html) logging to no-op, between 860 and 1047 nanoseconds.
 * With a straight file appender with buffered IO and no immediate flush, between 307 and 405 nanoseconds.

+Log4J 2 has a section on [response time performance](https://logging.apache.org/log4j/log4j-2.2/performance.html) which bears this out.

 There's no huge difference between Log4J 2 and Logback.
 1000 nanoseconds is 0.001 millisecond.
 A decent HTTP response takes around 70 - 100 milliseconds, and a [decent HTTP framework](https://www.playframework.com/) will process around [10K requests a second](https://twitter.com/kevinbowling1/status/764188720140398592) on an AWS c4 instance.
 If you're using [event based logging](https://www.honeycomb.io/blog/how-are-structured-logs-different-from-events/), then you'll generate 10K logging events per second, per instance, and then you'll also have a smattering of errors and warnings on top of that in production.
+Logging is not a significant source of latency here.

 ### Throughput Benchmarks